zeek/spicy/doc/tutorial/index.rst

 analyzer, and defining events to generate.
 In addition, we will need a Zeek-side script to do something with our new TFTP events.
 We will walk through this in the following, starting with the mechanics of compiling the Spicy analyzer for Zeek.
+While we will build up the files involved individually first, see the :ref:`final section
+<zkg_create_package>` for how the Zeek package manager, *zkg*, can be
+used to bootstrap a new Zeek package with a skeleton of everything needed for an analyzer.

 Before proceeding, make sure that the Zeek plugin is available::